MaximilianAxer/quaxnat/README.md

 # quaxNat

-Estimating the regeneration potential using large scale inventory information.
+A R package for estimating the regeneration potential using large scale inventory information.

 ## Description
-Regeneration datasets, especially those pertaining to rare tree species, often exhibit a substantial number of zero values.
-Due to the unquantifiable nature of the various factors influencing or hindering natural regeneration, a quantile regression approach, following the methodology of Axer et al. (2021), was implemented within the R package quaxNat.This quantile regression method quantifies the impact of the distance to the nearest seed source on natural regeneration densities not considering other influencing variables.
+Regeneration datasets, especially those pertaining to rare tree species, often exhibit values that are below the real regeneration potential due to various factors influencing or hindering natural regeneration.
+The R package *quaxNat* implements a quantile regression approach for estimating the regeneration potential, following the methodology of [Axer et al. (2021)](https://doi.org/10.1016/j.foreco.2020.118802).
+This quantile regression method quantifies the impact of the distance to the nearest seed source on natural regeneration densities not considering other influencing variables.
-The function quax we provide in that R package is a simple implementation of the quantile estimation.
-It presents a rather naive approach to quantile regression and, while likely outperformed by more sophisticated procedures such as those in the R package quantreg (Koenker et al., 2023) in general quantile regression problems, appears to work reasonably well for scaled dispersal kernels.
+The function `quax` we provide is a simple implementation of the quantile estimation.
+It presents a rather naive approach to quantile regression and, while likely outperformed by more sophisticated procedures such as those in the R package quantreg (Koenker et al., 2023) in general quantile regression problems, appears to work reasonably well in the situation considered here.

 ## Dispersal kernels
-Various dispersal kernels were implemented in the package as function arguments for quax, which have proven to be suitable for modeling seed dispersal.
-The following functions were provided:
+The package provides various dispersal kernels that have proven useful in modeling seed dispersal:
 - *Spatial t distribution:*
 - *Weibull distribution:*
 - *Lognormal distribution:*
 - *Power distribution:*
 - *Exponential power distribution:*
+Additional kernels can be provided as user-defined functions.

 ## Installation
-The quaxNat package is available on [github](https://github.com/).
+The *quaxNat* package is available on [github](https://github.com/).
 To install the development version, run the following code:
 ``` {r installDev, eval = FALSE}
 install.packages(c('remotes', 'git2r', 'getPass'))